iammordaty/key-tools/README.md

 ## Installation

-The easiest way to install this middleware is via [composer](https://getcomposer.org):
+The easiest way to install this library is via [composer](https://getcomposer.org):

 ```bash
 $ composer require iammordaty/key-tools